 This is how a gear-geek four wheels.
 A military grade pentium laptop installed with the latest DeLorme GPS navigation system.
 Strap it in and cover it with dust, coffee, water, whatever...it's like a Timex "takes a lickin' and keeps on tickin'"

 We lined up around 8:00 A.M., 47 vehicles in all.
 The trailhead wasn't too far, so this was the time to air down.
 I dropped my Super Swampers down to 10 psi and they still looked full.
 There was a full-sized Bronco in the group, but other than that, we were the only full-sized rock crawlers for the trail.
-While we were airing down, the Trail Leader told us a few stories about his experiences with the Moab Rim.
-Just the day before he rolled his 'Zuki on it's side while crossing the Devil's Crack.
-Great!
-Was I ready for this?

 The trailhead was a few miles west of town on the Kane Creek Road (paved).
 We turned left and had to keep an eye on traffic as we waited for the others in front to start the ascent up the trail.

 After several minutes, I finally made it up on the rocks.
 We sat here for about 20 minutes while we waited for the first few vehicles to negotiate the Devil's Crack.
 Our first casualty of the day happened when a Jeep fan's radiator had a little fight with a rock and the rock won.
 He was out for the day, while the rest of us went around him.

 The first real obstacle is what I call the "Baby Z-Turn".
 It's an opposite turn of the real Z-Turn (after Devil's Crack).
 A few people hit the first step a few times to get over.
 This picture shows Bob's Jeep in the middle of the Baby Z-Turn.